40-Pin Extension

 Step 1: Create test script

-Create a new uart_loop.py file with the following content:
+Create a new file named uart_loop.py with the following content:

 import serial